 A great way to be conscious with your engagement ring or wedding band choice is by purchasing an antique.
 If you have a family ring or even just a stone you could use, consider upcycling it into a new wedding band or engagement ring.

 Find a jewelry designer who uses recycled or fair-trade metals or vintage and ethical stones to reduce the impact of buying new.
-We’re big fans of AUrate, a company that practices social responsibility, gives back to charity with their profits, traces the origin of all of their diamonds and even uses recycled gold.
+We’re big fans of companies like AUrate, which practice social responsibility, giving back to charity with their profits, trace the origin of all of their diamonds, and even use recycled gold in their jewelry pieces.